connectrpc/conformance/README.md

 Tests are divided into two types: client tests and server tests.
 Those which verify clients are run against a reference server implementation of the Conformance Service using Connect Go.

-Likewise, servers under test will be interacted with by a reference client implementation of the Conformance Service also written in Connect Go.
+Likewise, servers under test will be verified by a reference client implementation of the Conformance Service also written in Connect Go.

 To verify compatibility with gRPC, at least initially, the conformance test also uses reference implementations of a gRPC-Go